 What is universal life insurance?

-You can use the cash value to pay your premiums when you have universal life insurance.
+You can use the cash value to pay your premiums with universal life insurance.
 The policy lasts your whole life and pays out a tax-free death benefit when you die.

 There are two parts to a UL policy: